-Furthermore, the bill authorizes county correctional facilities to detain individuals subject to ICE detention for up to 48 hours after resolving their state charges, excluding weekends and holidays, to facilitate the transfer of custody to federal authorities.
+Furthermore, the bill authorizes county correctional facilities to detain individuals subject to ICE detainers for up to 48 hours after state charges are resolved, excluding weekends and holidays, to facilitate the transfer of custody to federal authorities.
 It mandates that any agency refusing to honor an immigration detainer must report such refusals to the attorney general.
-The bill includes new chapters in the Revised Statutes Annotated (RSA), specifically Chapter 106-P for participation in federal immigration programs and Chapter 106-Q, known as the Anti-Sanctuary City Act, which outlines definitions and prohibitions against sanctuary policies.
-The effective dates for the various sections of the bill are set for January 1, 2026, and July 21, 2025, for the remainder.
+The bill includes new chapters in the Revised Statutes Annotated (RSA), specifically Chapter 106-P for participation in federal immigration programs and Chapter 106-Q, known as the Anti-Sanctuary City Act, which outlines definitions and enforcement mechanisms for compliance with federal immigration laws.

 Statutes affected: